Skip to main content

 3. Lower Maintenance Requirements:

-• Gas inserts require fewer chimney cleanings than wood-burning systems, saving time and money.
+• Gas needs fewer cleanings than a wood system, which saves you time and money.

 4. Better Indoor Air Quality:

-• No smoke or particulates are released indoors, improving the air quality for households with children and pets.
+• No smoke or particulates indoors, which is better air for homes with kids and pets.

 5. Energy Efficiency: